 Enabling Research in Evolutionary Biology

-Please contact Alexis to obtain access to the course slides.
+Please send Alexis an email to be added to the course mailing list and thereby obtain access to the course slides.

 A 20 minute oral exam at the end of the semester, dates will be scheduled via doodle.

-Write an email to Alexis such that he can set up a course mailing list, very important!
+Write an email to Alexis such that he can add you to the course mailing list, very important!

 We will try to go for course beers with the entire course at least once.
 All drinks will be on Alexis.